stdevelopr/TelzirCalculator/README.md

 To see the effects just refresh your browser.

 - make sure that there is no cached files.
 Try a hard refresh.

+---

+## Running Tests

+In the backend folder just run the command:
+`pytest`

+You can edit the tests in the file test_telzir.py